dotnet/docs-maui/docs/user-interface/controls/map.md

 The `Map` class defines the following properties that control map appearance and behavior:

 - `IsShowingUser`, of type `bool`, indicates whether the map is showing the user's current location.
-- `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` items to be displayed.
+- `ItemsSource`, of type `IEnumerable`, which specifies the collection of `IEnumerable` pin items to be displayed.
-- `ItemTemplate`, of type `DataTemplate`, which specifies the `DataTemplate` to apply to each item in the collection of displayed items.
+- `ItemTemplate`, of type `DataTemplate`, which specifies the `DataTemplate` to apply to each item in the collection of displayed pins.
-- `ItemTemplateSelector`, of type `DataTemplateSelector`, which specifies the `DataTemplateSelector` that will be used to choose a `DataTemplate` for an item at runtime.
+- `ItemTemplateSelector`, of type `DataTemplateSelector`, which specifies the `DataTemplateSelector` that will be used to choose a `DataTemplate` for a pin at runtime.
 - `IsScrollEnabled`, of type `bool`, determines whether the map is allowed to scroll.
-The default value of this property is `true`.
 - `IsTrafficEnabled`, of type `bool`, indicates whether traffic data is overlaid on the map.
 - `IsZoomEnabled`, of type `bool`, determines whether the map is allowed to zoom.
-The default value of this property is `true`.
 - `MapElements`, of type `IList<MapElement>`, represents the list of elements on the map, such as polygons and polylines.
 - `MapType`, of type `MapType`, indicates the display style of the map.
 - `Pins`, of type `IList<Pin>`, represents the list of pins on the map.